Ruach/ruach.github.io/_posts/coherency.markdown

 1196 }
 ```

+When the blk is found in the current cache,
+and the request packet's comment has Invalidate flag,
+it should invalidate the block in the responding cache.

 ## recvTimingSnoopResp of the XBar: receiving response from the other cache
+When one cache sends the response packet
+associated with the previous request sent from the
+other cache through the XBar,
+it first invokes the recvTimingSnoopResp function of the XBar
+as a result of snoop request.

 ```cpp
  569 bool
  570 CoherentXBar::recvTimingSnoopResp(PacketPtr pkt, PortID cpu_side_port_id)